 1. Can an unincorporated industry organisation sign the GIA Deed?

 No. To become a GIA Deed Signatory, an industry organisation must be a body corporate.

-2. Does an industry organisation have to be a Commodities Levies Act organisation to sign the GIA Deed?
+2. Does an industry organisation have to be a Commodity Levies Act organisation to be approved by the Minister to sign the GIA Deed?